ouija/Asus-S510UA-DS71-Hackintosh/README.md

 ## macOS 11.0 Big Sur Update

-I've recently upgraded this machine to macOS 11.0 Big Sur with relatively little issues.
+I've recently upgraded this machine to macOS 11.0 Big Sur *(as of Dec 2020)* with relatively little issues.
 Here's the steps I took to do so:

 - Download a copy of the Big Sur update from the App Store but do not complete the installation before all the following steps.